uselagoon/lagoon/docs/applications/drupal/phpunit-and-phpstorm.md

 ### Some final checks to run before you run a test

-1. You have the project up and running:  `$ docker-compose up -d`
+1. You have the project up and running:  `$ docker compose up -d`
 2. The project is working without any errors, visit the site just to make sure it all works as expected - this is not 100% necessary, but nice to know it is working normally.
 3. We should be ready to run some tests!